National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 New information and public and peer reviewer comments may result in final designations for LCR coho and Puget Sound steelhead that differ from the proposals.

 Past critical habitat designations have generated considerable public interest.
 Therefore, we believe it is important to engage the public early in the rulemaking process.
-This ANPR is a key first step, and we encourage all interested parties to submit comments regarding the issues raised in this notice.
+This ANPR is a key first step, and we encourage all interested parties to submit comments Start Printed Page 1399regarding the issues raised in this notice.

 In accordance with agency regulations at 50 CFR 424.13, we will consult as appropriate with affected States, interested persons and organizations, other affected Federal agencies.
 Data reviewed may include, but are not limited to, scientific or commercial publications, administrative reports, maps or other graphic materials, information received from experts, and comments from interested parties.
 Specific data needs include: